-If you liked this recipe, you’ll LOVE my recipe for Baked Pork Chops and Apples with Brown Sugar Glaze.
+If you liked this recipe, you’ll LOVE my Instant Pot Cheesy Potatoes, Bourbon Glazed Pork Chops and this recipe for Baked Pork Chops and Apples with Brown Sugar Glaze.
 It’s the most popular recipe on my site and is a favorite in my family and many others.

 Another favorite in my house is this Creamy Garden Chicken Casserole.

 And for REALLY busy weeknights, it doesn’t get much easier than this Microwave Shrimp Primavera.